Angular correlations in neutron-gamma reactions: Angular correlations for neutron- reactions

-Thus, the change of the sign of electromagnetic operator compensate the change of the sign in the transformation function.
+Thus, the change of the sign of the electromagnetic operator compensate the change of the sign in the transformation function.
 This does not lead to a confusion where, like in atomic physics, for example, we can calculate amplitudes of electromagnetic transitions explicitly.

-The situation is different for the most cases in nuclear physics where gamma decay amplitude cannot be calculated, but rather considered as a parameter, which can be extracted from the experimental results.
-In that case, the right side of eq.(\ref{transgamma}) written explicitly in terms of amplitudes of gamma widths $\Gamma^{1/2}_{\gamma}$
+The situation is different for most cases in nuclear physics where $\gamma$ decay amplitude cannot be calculated, but rather considered as a parameter, which can be extracted from the experimental results.
+In that case, the right side of eq.(\ref{transgamma}) written explicitly in terms of amplitudes of $\gamma$ widths $\Gamma^{1/2}_{\gamma}$

 does not ``transparently absorb'' the choosen sign of the transformation function.
 Therefore, a different choice of the sign of the transformation function leads to different signs of angular correlations in differential cross sections written in terms of $\Gamma^{1/2}_{\gamma}$'s for the terms which contain interference of electric and magnetic transitions.
-The terms without such interferences have the same signs irrespectively to the choice of the transformation function.
-This fact leads to the existing in the literature confusions in description of angular correlations in n-gamma reactions, which could be easily resolved if the discussed sign choices would be explicitly mentioned in the publications.
-Unfortunately, is not the case.
+The terms without such interferences have the same signs irrespective of the choice of the transformation function.
+This fact leads to the confusions in the literature in description of angular correlations in n-$\gamma$ reactions, which could easily be resolved if the discussed sign choices were explicitly mentioned in the publications.
+Unfortunately, this is not the case.

-As an important example for study of spectroscopic parameters of low energy neutron resonances, one can mention the calculations of angular correlations in n-gamma reactions in \cite{Sushkov:1985ng}, which have been done in different formalism without the discussed transformation functions, and the calculations using transformation functions \cite{Baldin:1961} in nuclear reaction formalism.
+As an important example for study of spectroscopic parameters of low energy neutron resonances, one can mention the calculations of angular correlations in n-$\gamma$ reactions in \cite{Sushkov:1985ng}, which have been done in different formalism without the discussed transformation functions, and the calculations using transformation functions \cite{Baldin:1961} in nuclear reaction formalism.
 Analysing the results of these calculations, one can see that the first calculations have been done with the choice of a plus sign in eq.(\ref{curl}), which usually used in atomic physics.
 The second approach corresponds to the choice of minus sign.
-Since the choices of the signs have not been explicitly mentioned in both of these publications, the formal comparison leads to illusion that at least one of the calculations is not correct.
+Since the choices of the signs have not been explicitly mentioned in both of these publications, the formal comparison leads to the illusion that at least one of the calculations is not correct.